cuba-platform/ldap-addon/README.md

 It is used if none of other rules were applied, e.g. conditions for applying existing rules were not met.
 That is why it contains the 'LAST' value in the *Order* field.

-The default rule can be amended by clicking the *Edit Default Rule* button.
+The default rule can be amended by clicking the *Edit* button.
 All fields and settings present in *Default Matching Rule Editor* are described in the section below.

 #### Default Matching Rule Editor